How Much Do You Need for Retirement if You Will Live to Be 100?

 Consider a Lifetime Annuity

 Adequate guaranteed lifetime income is the key to paying for a long life.
 A lifetime annuity is like a pension that you buy for yourself.
 In exchange for a lump-sum of money, you get monthly income that is paid for as long as you live – no matter how long that is.
-Use an annuity calculator or do the calculations as part of the NewRetirement retirement calculator.
+Use an annuity calculator or do the calculations as part of the NewRetirement Planner.

 Evaluate Tapping Home Equity